 "Oh," Philippe pushed himself up on his elbows, "I couldn't find her.
 Maybe she is walking the gardens with Claire and my father."

-"They're not here; I couldn't find them," Philippe said dismissively.
+"They're not here; I couldn't find them," Philippe said completely unconcerned.

 Gavin leapt towards him and seized him by the throat lifting Philippe off his bed.
 He shook him like a ragdoll and demanded again, "You mean you didn't bother to find her?!"

-Gavin's anger intensified and with demonic determination he brought Philippe's neck to his lips.
+Philippe was too full of fear to answer but his silence intensified Gavin's anger and with demonic determination he brought Philippe's neck to his lips.

 "Gavin!"
 Claire's voice boomed from the doorway.